johnnovak/gridmonger-site/source/basic-editing.rst

 .. note::

-    Trail mode is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g. creating or deleting levels, changing the current level, entering select mode, etc.)
+    *Trail Mode* is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g. creating or deleting levels, changing the current level, entering *Select Mode*, etc.)

 .. rst-class:: style3 big

-Editing in WASD mode
+Editing in WASD Mode
 ====================

-In :ref:`moving-around:WASD mode`, the editing shortcuts :kbd:`D`, :kbd:`W`
+In :ref:`moving-around:WASD Mode`, the editing shortcuts :kbd:`D`, :kbd:`W`
 and :kbd:`E` are not available as they're used for movement.
 But this is not a problem; you're supposed to use mouse modifiers instead of these shortcuts.